 The Austin fire engine, GLE 973, 1942: Hungerford's next new fire engine was an Austin, built in 1942.
 It acquired

 the name "John o' Gaunt II", the name plate being transferred from its predecessor, the 1924 Leyland.

-In the late 1940s the National Fire Service was split into many county-based fire services, and Hungerford's service became under the control of the
+In 1948 the National Fire Service was split into many county-based fire services, and Hungerford's service became under the control of the Berkshire Fire

 The NWN of 2 Nov 1950 reported "After 34 years with the service, Mr George Willis, officer in charge of Hungerford Fire Station since 1943, is retiring

 shortly.
 When he joined in 1916 they had a Merryweather steamer which took 20 minutes to get up sufficient pressure to start the engine.
 Mr Willis became chief engineer in 1935".

 Jack Williams joined the brigade in 1951, and remembers that the Austin was in use until c1965.

 Mr Mick Paul, who bought it in 1980, and restored it, wrote: